 During Fall Fest, you’ll find all things apple at Old Sturbridge, including cider samples, apple-infused treats at their café, live music, and more.
 Fall Fest is just one weekend in September, so be sure to mark your calendars!

 Phantoms by Firelight is the best event at OSV, however, because you can time your visit with peak foliage season.
-I loved my experience here in 2023, and found the ghost stories by firelight, carnival games, fire-breathing acts, and the Clues and Candy Hunt to be filled with fall spirit.
+I loved my experience here, and found the ghost stories by firelight, carnival games, fire-breathing acts, and the Clues and Candy Hunt to be filled with fall spirit.

-Just outside of Old Sturbridge Village, you’ll also find Sawdust Coffee & Dessert Bar, which also has fun fall drink special and delicious baked goods, as well as tree House Brewing just down the road in Charlton (spoiler alert, I talk about it later, but it’s the best brewery in New England 😉).
+Just outside of Old Sturbridge Village, you’ll also find Sawdust Coffee & Dessert Bar, which has fun fall drink special and delicious baked goods, as well as another Tree House Brewing just down the road in Charlton.
+The Charlton Tree House location is actually one of my favorites, and is 100% worth visiting.

 6. Newburyport